saeid-uot/Cloud_for_bigdata_ML_AI/week4/Titanic_example_gke/readme.md

 ## Introduction

 This sample code illustrates how to start a *Google Cloud Engine (GCE)* instance and train a model using scikit-learn on the instance.
-We will be using the [Titanic dataset](https://www.kaggle.com/c/titanic) from [Kaggle](https://www.kaggle.com/).
+We will be using the Titanic dataset.
 The goal is to train a classifier to predict whether a given passenger on Titanic survived or not.

 ## Prerequisites